bitprj/devrel/Intro_to_Regression_Analysis.md

 As we can see here, the training set mean is equal to and 0 the standard deviation is equal to 1.

 Now we can train the data using a linear regression model as shown here.
+We will do this using scikit-learn's `LinearRegression()` package which will fit the models of the trained data using the `.fit()` function call.

 ```python
 #Fitting the Regression Model